Nic-vwalt/raha-coding-challenge/README.md

 ## Solution

-The solution to this itinerary problem is to:
+The solution to this itinerary problem is:

-- initialize a graph that represents the flights
-- DFS (Depth-First Search) function which in the original leet code question always starts at JFK, but I've altered my solution to be dynamic as a starting airport was not specified.
-Inside this function we loop until we find an airport that has no more destinations.
+- A graph is created as a map where each key is a source and the value is a slice of destinations.
+The original leet code question always starts at JFK, but I've altered my solution to be dynamic as a starting airport was not specified.
+- For each ticket, the source and destination are added to the graph.
+- The destinations for each source in the graph is sorted in lexicographical order.
+- A Depth-First Search (DFS) is performed starting from the determined or default start point.
 - Once we reach an airport with no outgoing edges/destinations we start backtracking.
 Starting with the current airport, building the rest of the itinerary in reverse.
 - Finally reverse the current list because we have been building from end to start.